 This is not to knock anyone who has eloped, because I certainly see its benefits, but I just wanted to share this word of encouragement to my stressed-out brides.
 There is so much to look forward to!

-But so many modern brides simply don’t want to do some or even all the wedding traditions lately.
-If this is your case or you don’t have a budget, I really suggest to elope and then just throw a big party afterward.
+Yet, many modern brides simply don’t want to do some or even all the wedding traditions lately.
+If this is your case or you don’t have a big budget, I really suggest eloping and then just throw a big party afterward.
 You will have all those people you love and care about in one room together, but there won’t be a wedding price tag on everything.

 I really feel like a wedding should be a wedding.
 Nothing short.
 And the wedding means gorgeous centerpieces, all the traditions, a huge cake and lots of food and beverages.
 Well, this is my belief, and you obviously could have a different one.
 If yes, please let us know in the comments below, and we might write another article about it.